logicdavid/wikidata-public/README.md

 ### Obtaining a bot

 To run this code, it is likely that you will have to register a bot with your wikipedia/wikidata user.
-You can see [here](https://heardlibrary.github.io/digital-scholarship/host/wikidata/bot/) for some instructions.
+You do this [here] (https://www.wikidata.org/wiki/Special:BotPasswords) and perhaps you can find some helpful instructions [here](https://heardlibrary.github.io/digital-scholarship/host/wikidata/bot/).
 The [README for WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator/) also has some instructions regarding using a bot.